Fox News Guest Calls French ‘Godless People’ After Notre Dame Fire, Says ‘No Sense Of Christianity’ Outside

 In fact, recent data from the European social survey of 2014-2016, and reported by The Guardian newspaper, shows that among young people aged 16 to 29, religion in general is on the decline in Europe.
 But France is by no means the least religious country in Europe.

-According to demographic statistics published by World Population Review, about 66 percent of the French population identifies with a Christian-based religion, while nine percent identify with a Muslim faith.
+According to demographic statistics published by World Population Review, about 66 percent of the French population identifies with a Christian-based religion, while 9 percent identify with a Muslim faith.
 Other religious groups command much smaller percentages of the French population, while only 28 percent say they have no religious faith or affiliation.

 Among young people in Europe, citizens of the Czech Republic are the least religious, with 91 percent of the 16 to 29 age group saying that they have no religion, according to the stats published by The Guardian.